Search Manic Mark's Blog

 1960

-According to the jacket notes ALCOA decided that they needed to make "the home-buying and home owning public more conscious of the need for better housing and more willing to invest the necessary funds to obtain better housing."
-I'm not kidding, this is how it reads.
+According to the jacket notes ALCOA decided that they needed to make "the home-buying and home owning public more conscious of the need for better housing (aluminum sided housing) and more willing to invest the necessary funds to obtain better housing."

-As a part of ALCOA's project to make people feel horrible about not living in an aluminum sided house... they lunched a radio program in 1959 on NBC called "Monitor".
-They used this program as a platform for all sorts of "experts" to spew about "housing as they see its problem and its effect on American life."
+As a part of ALCOA's project to make people feel uncomfortable about not living in one of their aluminum sided houses... they launched a 1959 NBC radio program titled "Monitor".
+The program gave "experts" a chance to sell their vision about "housing as they see its problem and its effect on American life."

-I must admit that ALCOA bought themselves an amazingly cool Space Age/Atomic Age record cover!
-"Aluminum Music Sphere Designed by Lester Beall for the ALCOA Forecast Collection.
-Now this is a great use of aluminum!
+That said, however, the "Aluminum Music Sphere Designed by Lester Beall for the ALCOA Forecast Collection" is a great use of aluminum!
 Love it!

 Milva